 The first question for the Authority was whether the aspects of the broadcast complained about (the references to the vineyards) were advertisements.
-Since CTV acknowledged that the three vineyards had paid to be included in the programme, the Authority decided that they were "advertising programmes" as defined in the Act.
+Since CTV acknowledged that the vineyards had paid to be included in the programme, the Authority decided that they were "advertising programmes" as defined in the Act.
 The Authority will return later to the complaint about the wine bar featured.

 In dealing with the second question - whether the vineyard promotions were liquor advertisements - CTV argued that they fell within the exception allowed in the definition.
-The definition, CTV argued, did not apply if the broadcast was set in the premises licensed to sell liquor.
-As the references to the wine makers were made on or in the vineyards featured, they were thus excluded from the definition of liquor advertising.
-Mr Turner on GOAL's behalf described CTV's interpretation of the requirement as creative.
+The definition, CTV argued, did not apply if the broadcast was set in premises licensed to sell liquor.
+As the references to the wine makers were made while the presenter and his guest were seated in a wine bar, they were thus excluded from the definition of liquor advertising.
+Mr Turner on GOAL's behalf described CTV's interpretation of the requirement as creative as it allowed liquor advertisements set on licensed premises to ignore all the prohibitions about, for example, the use of sporting heroes or the display of aggressive behaviour.

 The Authority would note, first, that the quoted (and now outdated) definition of "liquor advertising" above was not very clear.
-It would also note that the definition, although approved by it, was one which was drafted by the Advertising Standards Authority.
-While it is likely that the definition was designed to cover some type of advertising which occurred in the past, the Broadcasting Standards Authority's task is to interpret the standard in relation to this complaint.
+It would also note that the definition, although approved by it, was one which was drafted by the Advertising Standards Authority (ASA).
+While it is likely that the definition drafted by the ASA was designed to cover some type of advertising which occurred in the past, the Broadcasting Standards Authority's task is to interpret the standard in relation to this complaint.

 In doing so, the Authority accepted CTV's interpretation.
 Quite explicitly, the definition states that advertisements made on premises licensed to sell liquor are not liquor advertisements.
-The Authority would also accept that this interpretation could open the floodgates and allow liquor advertisements to include other matters specifically excluded by the rules (eg the use of aggressive or macho themes).
-The Authority is relieved, however, to report that this eventuality will not occur.
-As noted above, the definition of a liquor advertisement was revised by the Advertising Standards Authority and, from 1 April this year, has read:
+The Authority would also accept Mr Turner's thoughtful point that this interpretation could open the floodgates and allow liquor advertisements to include other matters specifically excluded by the rules (eg as GOAL observed, the use of aggressive or macho themes).
+If that outcome was a possible consequence of the interpretation adopted, the Authority would have considered asking the ASA to amend its provisions.
+However, the Authority is pleased to report that this eventuality will not occur.
+As noted above, the definition of a liquor advertisement was revised by the ASA and, from 1 April this year, has read: